 National Savings Certificate is a post office saving scheme offered by the government of India.
 An individual can invest any amount in this scheme, but the minimum amount of investment is INR 100.
 The tenure of this scheme is five years.
 One cannot extend the certificate beyond this tenure.
 However, individuals can purchase a fresh certificate at the end of 5 years at the prevailing interest rates.

 The interest rates in this scheme remain constant throughout the tenure.
-The current interest rate for an NSC is 6.8% p.a.
+The current interest rate for an NSC is 7.70% p.a. for December 2023.
 Also, the interest is compounded annually.
 Furthermore, the principal amount, as well as interest accrued, qualifies for 80C deduction.
 However, keeping in mind that the maximum benefit available is limited to Rs.1.5 lakh under Section 80C of the Income tax Act, 1961.

 All the residents of India are allowed to invest in NSC.
 However, NRIs are not allowed to open a new NSC.
 They can continue to hold their existing NSC until maturity.